ishworkh/php-multi-level-array-iterator/README.md

 # (PHP) Multi Level Array Iterator

 There are times when there is a need to iterate over an array unknown about the level of nested array it contains.
 Multi Level Array Iterator lets u do that.
+The functionalities are properly tested.

 ## Basic Usage
 ```php